Input File Specification (input.toml)

 skip_candidate_if_done (boolean)

-Skip an individual candidate if candidate_*/02_relax/meta.json and POSCAR already exist.
+Skip an individual candidate if both of the following already exist:

 Notes

-• If device = "cuda", relaxation runs on a single GPU and n_workers is ignored.
+• If device = "cuda", relaxation uses a single effective worker and n_workers is ignored.

 • If device = "cpu", parallelization is controlled via n_workers.

-• Species ordering in the relaxed POSCAR follows [generate].poscar_order.
+• The relaxed POSCAR follows the species ordering defined by [generate].poscar_order.

 • If poscar_order is empty, the default pymatgen ordering is used.